-- pest categorization: the determination of whether the pest has the characteristics of a quarantine pest or RNQP, respectively - assessment of introduction and spread - candidates for quarantine pests: the identification of the endangered area and assessment of the probability of introduction and spread - candidates for RNQPs: assessment of whether the lants for planting are or will be the main source of pest infestation, in comparison to other sources of infestation of the area - assessment of economic impacts - candidates for quarantine pests: a sessition economic impacts, including environmental impacts - candidates for RNQPs: a sessmen of potential economic impacts associated with the intended use of plants for planting in the PRA and a cluding analysis of infestation threshold and tolerance level) - conclusion, summarizing the overall pest risk on the basis of assessment results regarding introduction, spread and potential economic impacts of quarantine pests, or economically unacceptable impacts for regulated non-quarantine pests.
+- pest categorization: the determination of whether the pest has the characteristics of a quarantine pest or RNQP, respectively - assessment of introduction and spread: - . candidates for quarantine pests: the identification of the endangered area and assessment of the probability of introduction and spread - . candidates for RNQPs: assessment of whether the plants for planting are or will be the main source of pest infestation, in comparison to other sources of infestation of the area

+- assessment of economic impacts: - . candidates for quarantine pests: assessment of economic impacts, including environmental impacts - . candidates for RNQPs: assessment of potential economic impacts associated with the intended use of plants for planting in the PRA area (including analysis of infestation threshold and tolerance level) - conclusion, summarizing the overall pest risk on the basis of assessment results regarding introduction, spread and potential economic impacts for quarantine pests, or economically unacceptable impacts for regulated non-quarantine pests.

-The outputs from pest risk a sess and a sused to decide if the pest risk management stage (Stage 3) is required.
+The outputs from pest risk assessment are used to decide if the pest risk management stage (Stage 3) is required.

-2.3 Summary of PRA Stag 3: Pest risk management
+2.3 Summary of PRA Stage 3: Pest risk management